JupyterPhysSciLab/input_table/README.md

 _Production_

-This is best installed by install the pseudo packages [JPSLInstructor](https://github.com/JupyterPhysSciLab/JPSLInstructor) or [JPSLStudent](https://github.com/JupyterPhysSciLab/JPSLStudent).
+This is best installed by using the pseudo packages [JPSLInstructor](https://github.com/JupyterPhysSciLab/JPSLInstructor) or [JPSLStudent](https://github.com/JupyterPhysSciLab/JPSLStudent).